cjbattagl/deeplearningproj/CNN_Steve/Readme.txt

 	class# = 101
 	feature dimension = 1024
 	frame# = 50 (I chose from one short video)
-3. There are two kinds of outputs: featMats & labels
+3. There are two kinds of outputs (featMats & labels) & three numbers
 	featMats: 	total video# x feature dimension x frame#
 	labels:		total video# x 1
+	numVideo:	13308
+	numClass:	101
+	c_finished:	103 (no need to care...just a flag^^)
 =============================================================================
 run_UCF101.lua:
 Load most of the videos in UCF-101 (recommend to use CUDA)